 Scam sites don’t often last long – once people start coming forward about being ripped off, the site is taken down and a new one takes its place at a different domain.

 Does the branding match the URL?
 In this case, the logo doesn’t match the domain name.
+Scam store fronts also tend to have very varied top-level categories.

 Look at the info pages.
 If a store only lists tools, but the return policy mentions items needing to be returned unwashed, unworn, and with tags attached, something’s fishy.

 Countdown timers or low quantity warnings can lead to a sense of urgency, but they’re artificial.
+Tactics like that tend to force rushed and emotional purchasing decisions.